-The HCI+Health Lab specializes in applying Human-Computer Interaction (HCI) research to prevent disease, prolong life, and promote the health and wellbeing.
-HCI is an interdisciplinary field, and we welcome applications from individuals with diverse backgrounds including applied health sciences, computer science, psychology, and systems design/software engineering.
-We are members of HCI@UWaterloo and UWaterloo's Health Informatics group.
+The HCI+Health Lab specializes in applying Human-Computer Interaction (HCI) research to prevent disease, prolong life, and promote health and wellbeing.
+HCI is an interdisciplinary field, and we welcome applications from individuals with diverse backgrounds including health sciences, computer science, psychology, and engineering.

-We are seeking strong graduate student candidates for research in the areas of Understanding Online Communities and Games for Health.
+We are seeking strong graduate student candidates for research in the areas of Computational Social Science.
 Candidates should have the following academic qualifications:

-- Master’s candidates: a 4-year bachelor degree in computer science, or equivalent.
-Master’s students complete a 2-year MSc. in Public Health and Health Systems.
+- Master’s candidates: a 4-year bachelor degree in computer science, health informatics, or equivalent.
+Master’s students may complete a 2-year MSc. in Public Health Sciences or a MMath in Computer Science.

-- PhD candidates: a Master’s degree in human-computer interaction, computer science, systems/computer engineering, human-centred design/engineering, or a related field.
-PhD students complete a PhD in Public Health and Health Systems, which is a 3-4 year interdisciplinary degree program.
+- PhD candidates: a Master’s degree in human-computer interaction, computer science, human-centred design/engineering, health informatics, or a related field.
+PhD students complete a PhD in Public Health Sciences or a PhD in Computer Science, which are 4-year degree programs.